 Associated Bodywork and Massage Professionals (ABMP) provides the most comprehensive liability insurance package in our profession.
 Membership in ABMP includes liability insurance and a host of business management support systems.

 The free introductory student membership is valid for 12 months or until completion of training (completion of HTA Level 4), whichever comes first.
-If, as a professional, the student chooses to upgrade to ABMP’s professional membership, student will receive a $49 discount on ABMP’s professional membership with Insurance.
+Practitioners compensated for HTA sessions are only covered if the student has a professional policy.
+If, as a professional, the student chooses to upgrade to ABMP’s professional membership ($199/year), the student will receive a $110 discount on ABMP’s professional membership with Insurance.
 To apply for this introductory student insurance, please order the FREE Student Insurance offer which signifies acceptance of the terms and conditions and allows Healing Touch for Animals® to provide ABMP/ASCP/AHP/ANP with your contact information.

 Back to Top